stuartleeks/stuartleeks.com/content/about/publications-and-speaking.md

 ### January 2017 - .NET Oxford - DevOps'ing with Containers

-Had the honour of being the opening presentation at the first meetup of the .NET Oxford user group, presenting on Containers, how they work, and how they fit in development and operations flows.
+Had the honour of being the opening presentation at the first meetup of the .NET Oxford user group, presenting on Containers, how they work, and how they fit in development and operations flows. ([Meetup blog post](https://www.danclarke.com/our-first-net-oxford-meetup))

 ### November 2016 - UK Azure - DevOps'ing with Containers